mportesdev/helper-auth/README.md

 ```

 You want to use the same token to make GitHub API calls using the Requests
 library.
-The API expects a `token YOUR_GITHUB_TOKEN` string as the value of
+The API expects the field `Authorization: Bearer YOUR_GITHUB_TOKEN` in
-your request's `Authorization` header.
+your request's headers.

 You can use `HelperAuth` with its default settings: